 Diabetes is a disease that is characterized by the high level of blood glucose and the risk of developing Type 2 diabetes is determined by many factors and the development of insulin resistance plays an important role in the development of type 2 diabetes.
 Obesity is highly linked with diabetes and make the condition worse.
 According to one of the study, the prevalence of type 2 diabetes is 20 times more likely in those who have a body mass index greater than 35 kg/m2.
 Obesity has been a significant contributor to type 2 diabetes and around 80% of those who develop type 2 diabetes are found overweight or obese.

 3. Cardiovascular disease

-Obesity is a major health concern worldwide and it is viewed as a complex disorder and a major risk factor for the cardiovascular disease.
-Obese people are at an increased risk of developing the cardiac disease and especially heart attack.
-Obesity increases cardiac output and cardiac workload and this increases the pressure on the heart.
-Obese people are more likely to suffer from the high blood pressure as compared to the lean or healthy people and this leads to an increase in the arterial pressure.
+Obesity is a major health concern worldwide, and it is viewed as a complex disorder and a significant risk factor for cardiovascular disease.
+Obese people are at an increased risk of developing cardiac disease and especially heart attack.
+Obesity increases cardiac output and cardiac workload, and this increases the pressure on the heart.
+Obese people are more likely to suffer from high blood pressure as compared to lean or healthy people, and this leads to an increase in arterial pressure.
 Obesity increases the risk of left ventricular hypertrophy and other abnormalities related to the cardiovascular system.